 - Companies that identify as Troubled: When Domino’s pizza admitted they were troubled, they re-invested money in their product and saw great results.

 - Companies that identify as Doing Well: Companies that ‘think’ they are doing well are more likely to be protective, repetitive, and complacent.
 I can’t help but think that Snapchat fell into this third typology of ‘thinking’ they were doing well such that they fell into a state of complacency and left room for competitors to rise and outdo them.

 You have to wonder though, where specifically did Snapchat go wrong?
-They were themselves a disruptor, a small competitor that nobody bothered with, and now they are struggling to make money.
+They were themselves a category disruptor, a small competitor that nobody bothered with, and now they are struggling to make money.
 What happened?
 Avtar Ram Singh, Head of Social at Publicis in Singapore has his own theories about Snapchat’s struggle which I’ve very briefly summarized here.
 (Read the entire post here.)

-- The Snapchat experience is limited, and one-dimensional: The Snapchat app drives only short conversations that are only maintained once transferred to another app where message history is maintained.
+- The Snapchat experience is limited, and one-dimensional: The Snapchat app drives short conversations that are only maintained once transferred to another app where message history is maintained.

 - Good content is expensive: Unlike Facebook and Twitter, which can share content, Snapchat requires unique content.
 And this costs money.

 - Snapchat lacks metrics: Snapchat failed to launch a user-friendly, self-serve ad tool soon enough that would track more than just total views, story completion rates, and screenshots.
 They held themselves back.

 - Clones are doing it better: Instagram Stories launched in August 2016 and Snapchat’s growth slowed by a massive 82%.
 Need I say more?